RishabhKumar777/MnM-assignment/README.md

 # Methods-Mastery-assignment
-This readme file can be used to understand how to run the scripts involved
+This readme file can be used to understand how to run the scripts involved.
+The artifacts of the assignment are already in the project
+1. Python scripts (data_etl folder as well as test folder)
+2. SQLite database named posts.db (currently this database already has data in it)
+3. README.md file which you are currently reading
+4. Dockerfile (Bear in mind, Github actions already creates/updates this docker image for you which is rishabhk777/etl-container:latest)

 ## Setup github project
 Open terminal/IntelliJ and clone project
 `git clone git@github.com:RishabhKumar777/methods-mastery-assignment.git`
 Open up project in terminal/IDE
-## Create Virtual Environment
+## Create Virtual Environment [not necessary but you need to install requirements.txt]
 The first step is to create a virtual environment

 `python -m venv {name of your venv}`